Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Docile, gentle, adaptable

 The blue color in the Maine Coon is a diluted gene that produces a smoky lavender-gray color.
-Against their penetrating pair of eyes, you can imagine how the contrast could make the coat truly pop.
+Against their penetrating pair of eyes, you can imagine how the contrast can make the coat truly pop.
+Maine Coons can have solid-blue coats or patterned coats with various shades of blue, such as the blue tabby, blue-silver tabby, blue patched tabby, shell blue-cream, shaded blue-cream, blue-smoke, and blue-cream smoke.
+Regardless of their coat colors, Maine Coons are intelligent, loving felines that make remarkable pets.

 Blue Maine Coon Characteristics